 Bioactive Compounds

-Aged garlic can also bolster the immune system and help patients cope with their cancers and tumors.
+Aged garlic can also bolster the immune system and help patients cope with their cancers and abnormal cells.

 Immune System Support

-Some studies suggest that increasing garlic intake may lower rates of certain cancers, such as colorectal cancer, by around 30%.
+Some studies suggest that rising garlic intake may lower rates of certain cancers, such as colorectal cancer, by around 30%.

 Epidemiological Evidence